So I’m a big fan of friendship. I believe good friendships are an important – and necessary – part of a person’s life.

 Avoid gossip.
 (Prov.
 16:28) Admittedly, this is a huge temptation when girls get together (even Big Girls!).
 But there’s nothing quite so destructive as discussing other people.
 Decide this kind of talk has no place in your friendships.

 Be honest.
 Speak the truth in love (Eph.4:15).
-Girls sometimes avoid communicating the difficult stuff because they don’t want to “hurt anyone”, but it’s also important to say the hard things in a loving manner.
+Girls sometimes avoid communicating the difficult stuff because they don’t want to “hurt anyone,” but it’s also important to say the hard things lovingly.
 Learning to speak up when you’re offended or disappointed is valuable in a close friendship.

 Be forgiving.
 (Eph.
 4:32) Girls get their feelings hurt.
 They just do.
 But we shouldn’t hold a grudge or grow bitter.
-Practicing forgiveness is necessary in long-lasting friendships.
+Practicing forgiveness is necessary for long-lasting friendships.

 Be prayerful.
 I’ve encouraged our daughters to pray for the kinds of friends they so deeply desire.
 They’re also praying that they become the kind of friend they want to be to others.

-In some ways, this is only a short list of what goes into a good friendship – but it’s a strong start!
-I’d be very interested to hear what you would add to this list as well?
+In some ways, this is only a starter list of what goes into a daughter’s friendships – but it’s a good place to begin.
+And I hope this encourages you as you help your daughter to make and keep healthy friends!

 In His grace,